 Teaching Assistants' duties, including class preparation, correction of papers and quizzes, office hours and meetings, amount to approximately twenty hours each week.

-Eligibility and Renewal: Eligibility is dependent on admission to the Graduate School and acceptability to the language teaching division as a teacher of Spanish, French, Italian, or Portuguese.
+Eligibility and Renewal: Eligibility is dependent on admission to the Graduate School.
 Within the limits of financial possibility and subject to certain conditions, the most important of which are maintaining satisfactory progress toward a degree and demonstrating competence as classroom teachers, Teaching Assistants holding regular appointments will normally be reappointed annually for the full term of their eligibility (six quarters for M. A. students, nine additional for Ph.D. students).

 Training: All newly appointed Teaching Assistants attend a training program that prepares them for their teaching assignments.
 New and returning appointees must be present for a required planning and training period and will be notified in writing when that training begins (usually mid-September).
 Training will include lectures by the faculty, filmed and live demonstrations of college language courses, practice readings, and the preparation of teaching and testing materials.
 Additionally, international students are required to attend the International Teaching Assistant (ITA) program which covers cross-cultural communication, teaching strategies, and second language practice.